simonprickett/simonprickett.github.io/_posts/2020-07-12-making-a-single-button-keyboard.md

 image: assets/images/arcade_keyboard_main.jpg
 author: simon
 ---
-Recently we've all be spending a lot more of our time on video conference calls from home.
+Recently we've all been spending a lot more of our time on video conference calls from home.
 I'm sure that, like me, you find yourself needing to mute your microphone and turn off the camera frequently.
 Perhaps something you can't control is going on in the background, or someone needs your attention for a moment.
-Perhaps you are having a sneezing fit or whatever.
+Perhaps you are having a sneezing fit or somethin'gs boiling over on the hob.

 With the popular video conferencing service Zoom, there's no single "I need privacy now" button that will both mute the microphone and turn off the camera.
 You need to become proficient at hitting (on a Macintosh) Command + Shift + A to toggle the microphone and Command + Shift + V to toggle the video camera.
 I set out to see if I could build a single button custom keyboard that would do this for me, and to do so in a way that would make it easily customizable for other purposes.